International Travel Insurance

 Travel in Mexico is subject to the University’s travel policies and procedures and may include advance travel review and authorization while U.S. State Department Travel Warnings are in effect.
 Employees should obtain written authorization, on University Stationary, from their Dean or supervisor granting them permission to drive a state vehicle into Mexico on University business.

 A Mexican Automobile Insurance program through the Arizona Department of Administration Risk Management Division covers University vehicles traveling into Mexico.
 Prior to the trip, University travelers must obtain a Mexican Insurance Packet, specific to each vehicle.
-To obtain this packet, contact Risk Management of Contracting and Purchasing Services at least 10 days prior to departure with the following information: Department name, Name of University authorized driver(s), date entering Mexico, date leaving Mexico, specific location of travel, purpose of travel, University vehicle number, number of University employees traveling, number of University students traveling and if a trailer will be used (if so, provide license number).
+To obtain this packet, contact Risk Management at least 10 days prior to departure with the following information: Department name, Name of University authorized driver(s), date entering Mexico, date leaving Mexico, specific location of travel, purpose of travel, University vehicle number, number of University employees traveling, number of University students traveling and if a trailer will be used (if so, provide license number).

 U.S. State Department travel warnings lists two general levels of urgency.
 One level includes warnings of heightened risk of travel to a particular country.
 The other, more urgent type of warnings, may forbid, restrict, or otherwise urge U.S. citizens to defer travel to a particular country.
 The U.S. State Department warnings are available online: Travel Warnings.